First-Time Buyer Conveyancing

 Reviewing documents

-Your solicitor will draft contracts and review and prepare several essential documents for buying a home.
+Your conveyancer will draft contracts and review and prepare several essential documents for buying a home.
 These may include contracts, fixtures and fittings, Land Registry documents, and other legal papers that are key to ensuring you're legally able to buy the property.

 icon of magnifying glass